 Your guide to the perfect interior lighting

 The best light there is, is natural light.
-However with the winter in sight and daytime light shrinking, we more and more depend on lights and lamps make our homes look nice, cozy and safe.
-Here a few hints to make sure you do it right:
+However with the winter in-sight and daytime light shrinking, we more and more depend on artificial lights and to light up our living spaces and make our homes sparkle in the dark, feel warmer, cozier and safer.
+If you contemplating new light fixtures for your house, here are few hints to help you choose the right luminaire:

 Determine what your lighting goals are.
 Direct or task lighting is focused in the space you are trying to work.
 Ambient or indirect lighting is used for ambiance and for overall lighting of a space.
 Once chosen you can begin to choose lighting options.
 Each room in your home should have a mood you want to set, as well as a function you want your lighting to serve.
 Choose the right amount of light for your room by using the calculation under.